luiscoco/eShop_Tutorial-Step9_Adding_CheckOut_Page/README.md

 **Form Buttons**: Back to shopping bag, Links back to the cart page

 **Place order**: Submits the form

+### 3.5.
+Backend Code (@code Block)

+**State Management**:

+Info: Represents the user's checkout details (BasketCheckoutInfo)

+editContext: Manages form state

+extraMessages: Stores custom validation messages

+**Initialization (OnInitialized)**: Checks if Info is populated; if not, it populates it with default values from the user's claims (e.g., address details from their authentication profile)

+**Form Submission**:

+HandleSubmitAsync: Performs custom validation (e.g., ensuring the cart isn't empty)

+If validation passes, it calls HandleValidSubmitAsync

+HandleValidSubmitAsync: Sets additional data (e.g., card type).
+Calls Basket.CheckoutAsync to process the order

+Navigates to the "user/orders" page

+Custom Validation: Ensures the cart is not empty before allowing the order to proceed.
+Adds validation errors to the form when necessary.

+**Utility Functions**:

+PopulateFormWithDefaultInfo: Fills the form with default address values from user claims

+ParseExpiryDate: Parses a credit card expiry date in MM/YY format

+## 4.

+## 5.

 ## 6. We run the application and we verify the results